-Implemented in 1993, the Instructional Material Development program was the institute’s first extramural program for K-12 Environmental Health Science Education.
+Implemented in 1993, the Instructional Material Development program was the Institute’s first extramural program for K-12 Environmental Health Science Education.
 The program supported the creation of instructional materials at all grade levels.
 The instructional materials that resulted from this program could be infused into existing curricula and used to develop challenging materials for students.
-Grantees used a variety of media, appropriate for the intended audience to address such topics as cell biology, toxicology, risk assessment, scientific process and methodology, and indoor and outdoor air pollution
+Grantees used a variety of media, appropriate for the intended audience to address topics such as cell biology, toxicology, risk assessment, scientific process and methodology, and indoor and outdoor air pollution.

 Teacher Enhancement and Development (1995-1999)

 This program supported projects to produce and implement teacher enhancement and development activities at the K-12 level.
-The goals of the program were to
+The goals of the program were to:

 - Enhance dissemination, utilization, and effective implementation of materials and curricula pertaining to environmental health science.